raldone01/godot_addon_gdlogging/README.md

 * `BufferedSink`: Buffers messages and forwards them to another sink.
 * `ConsoleSink`: Outputs messages to the console.
 * `DirSink`: Outputs messages to a log files and rotates them.
 Uses a thread for file io.
-* `LocalLogger`: Can receive messages from other LocalLoggers and Sinks.
+* `Logger`: Can receive messages from other Loggers and Sinks.
 Users will call the log functions which format the message.
 * `MemoryWindowSink`: Keeps `n` log messages in memory.
 Can be used to display the last `n` messages in a GUI.

 ## Log Levels